John S. Middleton

-John S. Middleton is an American businessperson and philanthropist.
-He is the managing partner and principal owner of the Philadelphia Phillies of Major League Baseball, holding a 48 percent ownership stake in the team.
+John Staubus Middleton (born March 2, 1955) is an American businessman and philanthropist.
+He is the managing partner and principal owner of the Philadelphia Phillies of Major League Baseball.
+He purchased a minority stake in 1994 and increased his ownership to 48 percent by 2014.
+He became the Phillies' controlling owner in 2016.

 Early life, education and family

+John Staubus Middleton, son of Herbert and Frances (née Staubus) Middleton, was born on March 2, 1955.
 The Middleton family descends from John Middleton, who, in 1857, founded John Middleton Co., a Philadelphia retail tobacco shop that evolved into a manufacturer and marketer of pipe tobacco and cigars.

-Middleton graduated from the Haverford School in 1973.
+He graduated from the Haverford School in 1973.
 He was a wrestler at Amherst College from where he graduated magna cum laude in 1977 with his bachelor's degree in economics.
 He then attended Harvard Business School, graduating in 1979 with his Master of Business Administration.

 Middleton is married to Leigh Middleton, and they have two children, Frances "Francie" Fields, and film and television producer John Powers Middleton.
+As of 2016, Middleton and his wife are residents of Bryn Mawr, Pennsylvania.

 Career

 Middleton began working at his family's cigar business at age 16.
 After graduating from Harvard Business School, he returned home to work at John Middleton Inc. where his father put him on the company's board.
 Under Middleton, the company bought four tobacco brands from R.J.
 Reynolds in 1987, transforming the company into a major corporate interest in the pipe tobacco industry, and facilitating the subsequent growth of its packaged-cigar business.

-In 2003, Middleton bought all shares in the family company from his mother and sisters, for about $200 million.
+In 2003, Middleton bought all shares in the family company from his mother and sisters.
 In 2007, Middleton sold John Middleton Co. to Altria, the parent of Phillip Morris USA, for $2.9 billion.
-In 2015, litigation by his sister, Anna Nupson, supported by their sister, Lucia Hughes, disputing declared company assets of 2003, ensued.
-Through a mediator, the case was settled for $22 million in February 2018.
-Subsequently, Nupson filed a malpractice lawsuit, on July 15, 2020, with the U.S. District Court for the Eastern District of Pennsylvania, alleging ethical misconduct by Schnader Harrison Segal & Lewis and attorney Bruce A. Rosenfield, who had represented her in the suit against her brother.
+In 2015 litigation was filed by Middleton’s sister, disputing declared company assets from 2003, which was settled out of court for $22 million in 2018.

 Middleton is the president of Bradford Holdings, the parent company whose subsidiaries have included John Middleton Inc., Double Play Inc. (the corporate entity that holds his stake in the Phillies) and McIntosh Inns.